mramshaw/NoteM/Events.md

  downloads do not have to exactly match installations, and logging uninstalls is probably just a good practice anyway.
 Any user demographics will be from either App Store reporting or Play Store reporting.
-Still, it would probably be useful to track language, as this might be used to justify a professional translation effort.]
+Still, it would be useful to track language (and locale), as these might be useful for justifying a professional translation effort.]

 ## Session